Building a Comprehensive Data Privacy Programme: Four Actionable Steps for Technology Companies

 - The privacy risks to that data (e.g., confidentiality, security)

 - Controls in place at the organisation to address those risks

 - Residual risks not addressed by those controls (i.e., the gaps)

 Ultimately, the assessment can help leadership better understand which data privacy and protection regulations are most critical to the business and determine compliance obligations.

 02: Establish a baseline

-Baselining involves capturing the totality of an organization’s privacy commitments; determining exactly what the company has promised its customers regarding how the business collects, processes, stores and transfers their data; and, most important, whether or not the company is honoring those commitments.
-In the absence of a federal privacy law and the prevalence of disparate state laws, it is critical that organizations adopt a baseline to control the framework they are building.
-Organizations should consider extending these commitments to contracts, third-party vendor relationships and training.
+Baselining involves capturing the totality of an organisation’s privacy commitments; determining exactly what the company has promised its customers regarding how the business collects, processes, stores and transfers their data; and, most important, whether or not the company is honoring those commitments.
+In the absence of a federal privacy law and the prevalence of disparate state laws, it is critical that organisations adopt a baseline to control the framework they are building.
+Organisations should consider extending these commitments to contracts, third-party vendor relationships and training.

 03: Manage change

 Organisations must continually assess how new privacy decisions, changes to services and products, or changes to how consumer data shared with third parties can impact data privacy commitments and compliance requirements.
 Traditionally this has been a major challenge for organisations, particularly large technology companies, where changes happen at a code or data level literally every minute.
 Building a sustainable change-management programme that can manage this change is critical.
 For leaders, this means ensuring that data privacy is a strategic priority for the business and that a “culture of compliance” around data privacy is established.
 Effectively managing change ensures that privacy commitments to customers are honored and trust is maintained.